vharihar2/SNU_CacheSim_RW_AccessPatterns/README.md

 # CacheSim_RW_AccessPatterns
 This is a simple Cache Simulator developed by Dr Venkatnarayan Hariharan of the Dept of Electrical Engg at Shiv Nadar Institution of Eminence, Delhi NCR.
-It is primarily motivated by an exercise problem in Prof Smruti Ranjan Sarangi's text titled *[Basic Computer Architecture](https://www.cse.iitd.ac.in/~srsarangi/archbooksoft.html)* (whose text I follow to teach COD to UG students).
+It is primarily motivated by a few exercise problems in Prof Smruti Ranjan Sarangi's text titled *[Basic Computer Architecture](https://www.cse.iitd.ac.in/~srsarangi/archbooksoft.html)* (whose text I follow to teach COD to UG students).
 My motive was to proliferate more similar problems and find automated solutions to them.

 *It has the following features*:
-- Only Fully Associative caches are supported for now.
+- Only Fully Associative "inclusive" caches are supported for now.
 - The cache line length is just 1 word (because, as stated earlier, this project was solely motivated by the exercise problems in the cited text).
 - Only LRU and FIFO cache replacement policies are supported for now.
+- Reads and writes are supported.
+For writes, write-through as well as write-back policies are supported.

 *Invoking the tool*:
 - To invoke, run it as follows: